RagedUnicorn/wow-bcc-pvpwarn/README.md

 mvn generate-resources -D generate.sources.overwrite=true -P development
 ```

 This generates and overwrites `GM_Environment.lua` and `GearMenu.toc`.
-You need to specifically specify that you want to overwrite to files to prevent data loss.
+You need to specifically specify that you want to overwrite the files to prevent data loss.
 It is also possible to omit the profile because development is the default profile that will be used.

 Switching to release can be done as such: